 If that doesn’t work you can try this – start the project in one tab and let it try to load for a minute.
 Then, open another tab (don’t close first one) and start that same project in the new tab.

-If neither of these work, there may be a bigger issue and you likely won’t be able to start the course right now.
+If none of these work, there may be a bigger issue and you likely won’t be able to start the course right now.
 Create a forum post and let us know.

 If CodeRoad didn’t load automatically, open the command palette and start the extension manually: